 Late Graduation Contract Fee.
-Regularly enrolled students who fail to submit to the Centralized Student Assistance Office their completed graduation contract before the deadline for submission will be charged this fee; the submission deadline can be found in the Requirements for Graduation section of this catalog.
+Regularly enrolled students who fail to submit to the Registrar's Office their completed graduation contract before the deadline for submission will be charged this fee; the submission deadline can be found in the Requirements for Graduation section of this catalog.